luizalbertobm/quarentenados/README.md

 ## Prerequisites
 This project uses composer to manage dependencies.

-To install composer on **linux** (debian distribuctions) run `apt-get install composer`, after this go to the project folder and run `composer install`.
+To install composer on **linux** (debian distributions) run `apt-get install composer`, after this go to the project folder and run `composer install`.

 For **windows** follow the instruction in [this link](https://getcomposer.org/download/)

 That's it!
-Now you can open the project only writing the local path in your broser.
+Now you can open the project only putting the local path in your broser.

 ## Technological environment:
 - HTML